 Don’t be shy about giving cards to anyone you chat with or do any sort of business with.

-Most people interested in your products or services will happily accept them and your card is especially likely to be remembered if you also give a rehearsed 15 second elevator pitch that tells people why, what, and how you do what you do.
+Most people interested in your products or services will happily accept them.
+Your card is especially likely to be remembered if you also give a rehearsed 15-second elevator pitch that tells people why, what, and how you do what you do.

 2. Network As Much as Possible

-Attend as many of the seminars, conferences and other events that you can.
+Attend as many of the seminars, conferences, and other events as you can.
 Going to these events will give you more opportunities to meet people, get acquainted with them, and create connections based on real mutual rapport instead of just a quick pitch.

 3. Final Practical Tip

 Overall, my 2012 trade fair experience was great.
-Not only did I really build an incredible list of potential buyers, I made a lot of friends.
+Not only did I really build an incredible list of potential buyers, but I also made a lot of friends.

-I managed to not only increase my sales, but actually expanded the scope of opportunities for new business ventures.
+I managed to not only increase my sales but actually expand the scope of opportunities for new business ventures.